benchlab/dweb-readme-standard/README.md

 [dweb://bench.dnames.io](dweb://bench.dnames.io) // dNames Short Link
 [dweb://3EDAE09848B77401445B7739CAFCE442DDE1752AED63025A1F94E6A86D7E9F04](dweb://3EDAE09848B77401445B7739CAFCE442DDE1752AED63025A1F94E6A86D7E9F04) // dWeb Key Link

+In order to make the links above clickable or to view these links period, you will need [dBrowser](https://github.com/benchlab/dbrowser) (Available for Mac OSX, Linux, Windows and soon to be available on iOS/Android)

 #### "The Code Is The Law" - Stan Larimer - Godfather of BitShares.

 ## License